 A little icing sugar, for dusting

-Once the dough is chilled pre-heat your oven to 180°C/350F and take the dough out of the fridge.
+- Take the dough out of the fridge.
 Sprinkle a clean work surface and a rolling pin with a little flour and roll the dough out so it is about 5cm larger than the tin.
-Grease your tart tin with a little butter, before draping the dough over your rolling pin and laying it across the tart tin.
+Drape the dough over your rolling pin and laying it across the tart tin.
 Trim off any extra bits and use your fingers to press the dough into the corners and sides of the tin.